Trivaxy/WGPU.NET/README.md

 # WGPU.NET
 WGPU.NET is a library providing cross-platform raw bindings to [wgpu-native](https://github.com/gfx-rs/wgpu-native), allowing you to interact with your GPU using a flexible and efficient graphics API.

-WGPU.NET runs on .NET 5.
+WGPU.NET targets .NET Standard 2.0.

 # Usage
 WGPU.NET is offered as a NuGet package [here](https://www.nuget.org/packages/WGPU.NET/0.1.0).
 Just install it and you're ready to go.